kal858/chat350/README.md

 technologies I used were not covered much in class which required a large amount of extra reading of documentation, tutorials and instructional videos.

+My primary goal with this project was to gain further skills that I could use to complement my electrical engineering background.
+I plan to specialize in embedded systems development and the ability to use websockets and angularJS will help me in developing powerful, user friendly interfaces for my applicaitons.
+Golang as well is a very interesting way to write systems software that can easily be scaled for distributed systems for maximum concurrency.
+The use of interfaces to maximize abstraction and productivity is also very valuable.

 ## Sources
 _calicoJake_ provided some useful starting material which I was inspired by so I continued to develop upon his basic starting application.